JavaScript is disabled in your browser. Some website features may not function properly.

 • To demonstrate financial viability and financial management, the CE must document it has adequate financial resources to operate the Program daily, has adequate sources of funds to continue to pay employees and suppliers during possible periods of temporary interruptions in Program payments, and/or can pay debts when fiscal claims have been assessed against it.

-2. Once the organization has been determined to be financially viable, the organization will be provided a form to request access to the online application system.
-Upon receipt of the completed form, TDA will process the form, and the applicant will receive login credentials to the online application system.
+Once the organization has been determined to be financially viable, the organization will be provided with a form to request access to the online application system.
+Upon receipt of the completed form, TDA will process it, and the applicant will receive login credentials to access the online application system.

 This phase of the review comprises the online application review in TX-UNPS.
 With access to the online system, the organization must complete the application and submit all required supporting documentation.
 The organization is encouraged to seek the support of their local Education Service Center for assistance in completing the application.
-The application review is conducted in two phases:
+The application review is conducted in three phases and must be successfully completed within 90 days of initial application submittal:

 • First, the application will be reviewed for completeness.
 Once the application is submitted to TDA, it will be assessed to determine that all information is complete and all required supporting documentation has been submitted.
 Any missing items noted will require the application to be returned to request the missing items.

-The Program Eligibility Support (PES) group, commonly known as the applications group, will conduct the first three steps of the review.
-Once those steps have been successfully completed, PES will reassign the application to the Community Operations (ComOps) group.
-ComOps will conduct an onsite review to determine that all VCA requirements reviewed during the application phase are accurate and that the applicant is VCA compliant to operate the program.
-Upon completion of this phase of the review, the final approval of the application will take place.
+The Program Eligibility Support (PES) group, typically known as the applications group, will handle the first three steps of the review process.
+After these steps are successfully completed, PES will assign the application to the Community Operations (ComOps) group.
+ComOps will then perform an onsite review to verify that all VCA requirements reviewed during the application phase are accurate and that the applicant complies with VCA standards to operate the program.
+Once this review phase is finished, the final approval of the application will be granted.

 Assistance available in English and Spanish.
 Please call 877-TEX-MEAL (877-839-6325) for help.
 Additional translations services available as well.